SkymindIO/skil-clients/csharp/docs/DefaultApi.md

 <a name="aggregatemodelresults"></a>
 # **AggregateModelResults**
-> EvaluationResultsEntity AggregateModelResults (AggregatePrediction aggregatePrediction)
+> EvaluationResultsEntity AggregateModelResults (string modelHistoryServerId, AggregatePrediction aggregatePrediction)

 Aggregates the evaluaition results of a model instance, based on the evaluation type